How to Turn Off Your Water Heater

-If your main water supply line is off for a long period, then you would also want to turn off your water heater.
+If your property’s main water supply line is off for a long period, then you’d also want to switch off your water heater.
 If you’re expecting to install, repair, or replace your water heater, then either you or the technician can turn it off before performing the service needed.
-There are very few cases in which a water heater needs to be turned off.
-If you’re unsure if your water heater needs to be turned off based on your situation, call a FLAME plumber for assistance.
+There are very few cases in which your water heater needs to be turned off.
+If you’re unsure whether to switch it off based on your situation, call a FLAME plumber for assistance.

 gas water heater in a home's basement

-If you believe you need to turn off your water heater, the first step is to always call a professional to assess the issue at hand since they are experienced in the proper safety measures.
-If they say it’s okay to turn off the water heater, you can do so.
-It doesn’t take an expert to turn off a water heater, and if you’re noticing serious issues like a gas smell or excessive leaking, then we recommend turning off your water heater as soon as possible.
-If you’re confident in your ability, here are the steps:
+If you believe you need to switch the water heater off, the first step is to always call a professional to assess the issue at hand since they are experienced in the proper safety measures.
+If they give the go-ahead to turn the water heater off, you can do so.

-If you have a gas water heater, find the temperature dial (thermostat) on top of the heater and switch it to the OFF position.
+In the case of a gas water heater, locate the thermostat or temperature dial on top of the heater and switch it off.

 For an electric water heater, go to your home’s circuit breaker box and turn off the electricity line to your water heater.

-Turn off your main water supply by locating the water valve near the top of the water heater and turning it as far as you can clockwise, or “Off.”
+Turn off your primary water supply by locating the water valve near the top of your water heater and turning it as far as you can clockwise, or “Off.”

 What Is VAC Mode?

-You can tell your water heater is off by going to a faucet in your home and running your hand under the water set to hot.
-If there is only cold water running, then your water heater is off.
-If you notice warm or hot water running after a couple of minutes, then your water heater is on.
+Test if your water heater is off by going to a faucet in your home and running your hand under the water set to hot.
+If there is only cold water running, then the appliance is off.
+If you notice warm or hot water running after a couple of minutes, it’s on.
 In addition to this test, you can listen closely to your water heater and see if it sounds like it’s on—if it’s completely silent, it’s most likely off.

 Causes of Water Heater Leaks